Skip to main content

 Marion, Texas · FDIC Cert #15355

-Marion State Bank is an FDIC-insured bank (Certificate #15355) with $139M in total assets and $125M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Marion, Texas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.56%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+This is the FDIC profile for Marion State Bank, an FDIC-insured bank (Certificate #15355) with $139M in total assets and $125M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Marion, Texas, the bank maintains a Tier 1 capital ratio of 14.28% (Well-Capitalized) and a nonperforming loan ratio of 0.56%.
+BankHealthData assigns a composite Health Grade of A (92/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Marion State Bank (FDIC cert 15355) is a community bank — $139M in total assets, $125M in deposits, serving the Marion, Texas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.28% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.56% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 53.4% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Profitability is solid: ROA of 1.43% sits at or near the 1% benchmark for healthy U.S. banks.
 Net interest income, fee income, and operating efficiency are all in workable shape.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-Marion State Bank carries a composite BankHealth grade of C (59/100) as of the 2024-06 Call Report filing.
+Health-score trend is improving: the bank's composite score is up materially over the most recent quarters in the dataset.
+Improving trends usually reflect either capital strengthening, asset-quality recovery, or sustained profitability gains.
+Marion State Bank carries a composite BankHealth grade of A (92/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.